Last updated 3 min read

 • External rewards cause dopamine release spikes in our brain.

-• Strong spikes cause dopamine depletion and lower the baseline levels of dopamine.
+• Spikes cause dopamine depletion and lower the baseline levels of dopamine.

 • Doing the same thing with the same reward causes the spikes to decline over time.